CAROLYN BELL AUDIJE

 353-1636, ext.
 3 | Email

 Carolyn has been living and working in Jacksonville since late 1991, but was born and raised in Cincinnati, Ohio where she was involved in vocal music, visual art, and theater.
 She had the pleasure of getting to know Darren Dailey while working on Jacksonville's Dancing with the Stars benefiting the Boselli Foundation in 2010.
-She went on to plan and organize the same event benefitting the Jacksonville Children's Chorus five times now since 2011.
-In recent years, Carolyn was an avid competitive ballroom dancer.
-Her husband Larry owns A Social Affair Dance Studio and their daughter Elyssa has been a member of the JCC since 2010.
+She went on to plan and organize the same event benefitting the Jacksonville Children's Chorus six times now since 2011.
+In recent years, Carolyn was an avid competitive ballroom dancer and active in stewardship at Christ the King Catholic Parish.
+Her husband, Larry, owns A Social Affair Dance Studio and their daughter, Elyssa, is a member of the Touring Choir and has been a member of the JCC since 2010.

 KATHERINE (KT) BOLING